The world is huge

 Kadmy | Adobe Stock

-The takeaway from all this: No alternative source of collision damage coverage—your auto insurance, your credit card, or a third party—completely isolates you from risk.
-Lots of travelers successfully rely on lower-cost alternatives to CDW without encountering any problems, sure.
-Occasionally, however, your own insurance, credit card, or third-party policy may not cover an unusual charge a rental company might impose.
+The takeaway is that no alternative source of collision damage coverage—your auto insurance, your credit card, or a third party—completely isolates you from risk.
+Many travelers successfully rely on lower-cost alternatives to CDW without encountering any problems.
+Occasionally, however, your insurance, credit card, or third-party policy may not cover an unusual charge a rental company might impose.

-If you’re unwilling to accept any risk at all, you might want to buy that overpriced CDW.
-For most travelers and circumstances, credit card or third-party coverage is sufficient, and primary coverage is a lot better than secondary.
+If you’re unwilling to accept any risk, you might want to buy that overpriced CDW.
+Credit card or third-party coverage is sufficient for most travelers and circumstances, and primary coverage is much better than secondary.

 You Might Also Like: